open-wing/open-wing.github.io/README.md

 - "**Alien**" - games that depict life in other planets or depicts aliens, an alien invasion, alien stuff, or some sort of thing involving aliens

+### I found a bug

+That is great!
+Please report it [here](https://github.com/open-wing/open-wing.github.io/issues/new?template=Blank+issue) (also if you have a suggestion), thanks!

 ### Credits

 Openwing was made and is maintained by me, Kleosfellow.
 I have put some games I know and some that I find myself in the list, however I must also thank everyone that has submitted games to enrich the website.
-Thank you for using and/or for submitting games, without you, this project wouldn't make sense! \:)
+Thank you for using OW and/or for submitting games, without you, this project wouldn't make sense! \:)